Understanding life insurance in New Zealand: what it is and how it works

 Life insurance is a promise to secure your loved ones' future on death.
 Here's why it matters:

-• Debt protection: It can help cover debts, rents, mortgages, and loans, relieving your loved ones from the burden.
+- Debt protection: It can help cover debts, rents, and home loans, relieving your loved ones from the burden.

 How does life insurance work?